BRIEF-Partners Group Holding FY 2014 revenues of CHF 574 mln, up 17 pct

 * Partners Group’s board of directors will propose a dividend of 8.50 francs per share (2014: 7.25 francs) to shareholders on May 13, 2015

-* Sees FY 2015 overall EBITDA margin is likely to fall below 60 pct Source text for Eikon: Further company coverage: ($1 = 0.9668 Swiss francs) (Gdynia Newsroom)
+* Sees FY 2015 overall EBITDA margin likely to fall below 60 pct Source text for Eikon: Further company coverage: (Gdynia Newsroom)